Languages: Japanese

 Minors and Certificates in Japanese

 To earn a Japanese certificate or minor, students need 12 or 15 credits respectively beyond JAPN 2001.
-To accelerate progress toward a minor or certificate, students can participate in the LBAT Japan program (see below).
-Japanese courses are also available as part of the minors in East Asian Studies; International Business, Language, and Culture; and Linguistics.
+To accelerate progress toward a minor or certificate, students can participate in the LBAT Japan program.
+Japanese courses are also available as part of the minors in East Asian studies, linguistics, and international business, language, and culture.

 Study Abroad